elves/elvish/website/ref/language.md

 ```

 Redirections can also be used for closing or duplicating FDs.
 Instead of writing
-a filename, use `&n` (where `n` is a number) for duplicating, or `&-` for
+a filename, use `&fd` (where `fd` is a number, or any of `stdin`, `stdout` and
-closing.
-In this case, the redirection operator only determines the default
+`stderr`) for duplicating, or `&-` for closing.
+In this case, the redirection
-destination FD (and is totally irrevelant if a destination FD is specified).
+operator only determines the default destination FD (and is totally irrevelant
+if a destination FD is specified).
 Examples:

 ```elvish-transcript
 ~> ls >&- # close stdout